physionetchallenges/python-classifier-2021/README.md

         user@computer:~$ cd example
         user@computer:~/example$ mkdir training_data test_data model test_outputs

-2. Put the example code from this repository in `python-classifier-2021`, some of the training data in `training_data`, and some of the test data in `test_data`.
-You can use held-out training data to check your code.
+2. Download the training data from the [Challenge website](https://physionetchallenges.org/2021/#data-access).
+Put some of the training data in `training_data` and `test_data`.
+You can use some of the training data to check your code (and should perform cross-validation on the training data to evaluate your algorithm).

+3. Download or clone this repository in your terminal.

         user@computer:~/example$ git clone https://github.com/physionetchallenges/python-classifier-2021.git

-3. Build a Docker image and run the example code.
+4. Build a Docker image and run the example code in your terminal.

         user@computer:~/example$ ls
         model  python-classifier-2021  test_data  test_outputs  training_data